 2016 Addiction and Mental Health Mobile Application Directory

-The 2016 edition of the Directory focuses on a range of mobile applications (apps) related to addiction and mental health.
-The Directory is designed to help health care professionals, researchers, and community members navigate the evolving landscape of health apps by providing examples of electronic resources for different mobile platforms which may be used as aids in mental health or addiction conditions.
+The 2016 edition of the directory focuses on a range of mobile applications (apps) related to addiction and mental health.
+The directory is designed to help health care professionals, researchers, and community members navigate the evolving landscape of health apps by providing examples of electronic resources for different mobile platforms which may be used as aids in mental health or addiction conditions.
 View the Addiction and Mental Health Mobile Application Directory.

 Information for Health Professionals

 This series of documents provides information to health professionals about substance use and abuse.
 The documents are substance-specific and include information about methods of ingestion, effects on the body, dependence and withdrawal, and applicable laws.
-For more information about opioids like fentanyl and the entire series visit Mental Illness and Addictions.
+For more information about alcohol, marijuana, opioids like fentanyl and the entire series visit Mental Illness and Addictions.